qgis/QGIS-Enhancement-Proposals/qep-346-port-the-model-canvas-to-qt-quick.md

 ![alt text](<./images/qep346/node-editor-factice.png>)

 *Example of a node editor in QML based on GraphFlow if it where in QGIS.
 This will not be the final looks of the PR, just as a exemple of another working node editor*

+### Developer guide : How to contribute to the model designer

+The model designer is quite a beast to contribute to.
+With a mix of python, c++, and soon QML.

+Alongside the development, we would write a high level overview of how the different part of the model design work, and interact together.
+And write few tips for people wanting to contribute to the model designer at the destination of newcomers and more seasoned QGIS developers as well.

 ### Affected Files